MeditoolsBV/.github/.github/ISSUE_TEMPLATE/refinement.md

 What steps are involved to get from the current situation to the desired situation.
 This implies that taking these steps solves the problem.

+If this includes bigger sections of work, add subsections here.
+Attempt to describe these steps as a task-list.
+Attempt to estimate how much time it will take to complete each of these steps.

+Do the steps involved seem like too much work or hard to determine all at once?
+Scope the issue down or move the first step to a refinement sub-issue and continue from there.
 -->

 ## Refine this issue